Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 **NOTE**:

 - Rack Resiliency is disabled by default.
-- Rack Resiliency can be enabled only during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
-- Rack Resiliency cannot be disabled after it has been enabled during the install or upgrade.
+- Rack Resiliency cannot be disabled after it has been enabled.

 ## Terminology and components